-Birdhouses are designed to give wild birds a warm, secure place to rest their heads.
-These houses can also provide them with much-needed shelter from the elements, not to mention dangerous predators.
-They will also allow the cautious bird to monitor their local food source and avoid confrontations with other birds in the yard that are aggressive with your bird feeders.
-But the best birdhouses are designed to not only provide shelter, but they should also be durable enough to withstand the elements, year after year.
-If you don’t want to replace them each year, then you need top of the line models that make the houses more inviting to local wildlife and a durable design that ensures you get the most bang for your buck.
+But the best bird houses are designed to not only provide shelter but should also be durable enough to withstand the elements, year after year.
+If you don’t want to replace them each year, then you need top-of-the-line models that make the houses more inviting to local wildlife and a durable design that ensures you get the most bang for your buck.

 This birdhouse is specifically designed with wrens in mind and features a height of six and a half inches, with an entryway that’s just one and a half inches.
 This model can be hung from a tree branch or pole and comes equipped with a thick hanging rope that’s designed to withstand a heavier load and high wind conditions.
 The house itself is made out of solid fir, which is thick, durable, and able to provide protection from the elements.
 The Dutch style room and charming design will definitely make the house stand out in any garden, yet the earth tone aesthetics is exactly what a bird in search of a low-key nesting spot is looking for.

 - Material is naturally weather-resistant

 - Can be difficult to take apart for cleaning